aadilmoghal/SF2/README.md

 I will be using Terraform to create a Test and Jenkins Machine through AWS and use Ansible to allow required applications to be installed in the virtual machines that I want.

-I will then create a pipeline using Jenkins to clone the repo in order to aquire the latest scripts, upload the image created to Dockerhub and then deploy using Kubernetes
+I will then create a pipeline using Jenkins to clone the repo in order to aquire the latest scripts, upload the image created to Dockerhub and then deploy using Kubernetes.

 # Infrastructure
 ![](https://i.imgur.com/AVSTz9J.png)